mauroBus/charty/readme.txt

 As composed charts, a scatterplot was defined.
 It uses two linear scales as axis, wich are already defined as only ONE chart (it's a composition of the linear scales).
 The bar chart is a composition of 4 charts.

+A donut chart is also defined, without labels.

 CONSIDERATIONS DEFINING A CHART :

 - transform : used to process data before reaching the dataBind propierty.